-In 1995, the most significant changes to the workers' compensation system came from Senate Bill 369.
+In 1995, more significant changes to the workers' compensation system came with Senate Bill 369.
 The bill was designed, in part, to restate and clarify many of the 1990 reforms that had been reversed or overturned through case law.
-The new laws addressed a wide variety of issues, including exclusive remedy, multiple employer responsibility, pre-existing conditions, and permanent partial disability benefits.
-The legislature placed a sunset, or expiration date, on some of the changes to ensure future legislatures revisited the policy changes.
-Separate from the reform bill, the Department of Insurance and Finance was reorganized and renamed the Department of Consumer and Business Services.
+The bill addressed other provisions, and the Department of Insurance and Finance was reorganized and renamed the Department of Consumer and Business Services.